azukacchi/DKMKbot/README.md

 ### 4. retweetbot.py

 Another feature of this bot is collecting suggestion (tweets to be retweeted) through DM, which is done by the `checkdm()` function.
-The submission should be written as `<triggerword> <link to the tweet>` in one message, thus the tweet will be collected ONLY if it contains the trigger word AND a link to a tweet.
-The tweets that are collected through submission will be given the priority to be retweeteed, thus will be given `RTStatus` value of 2.
+The submission should be written as `<triggerword> <link to the tweet>` in one message, thus the tweet will be collected ONLY if the DM contains the trigger word AND a link to a tweet.
+The tweets that are collected through submission will be given the priority to be retweeted, thus will be given `RTStatus` value of 2.
 #### checkdm() part explanation:
 ```
 dms = api.list_direct_messages(count=15)